Friday, September 18, 2015

 Trivia: Not all the financing for this picture had been completed and finalized when principal photography started on this movie

-From the classics (Aguirre: The Wrath of God) to more recent offerings (All is Lost), the battle between Man and Nature has been explored on-screen in a variety of movies.
+From classics (Aguirre: The Wrath of God) to more recent offerings (All is Lost), the battle between Man and Nature has been explored on-screen in a variety of movies.
 Long Weekend, a 1977 Australian film directed by Colin Eggleston, takes things one step further by showing us what happens when nature gets pissed off.

-Despite the fact both leads give exceptional performances, there wasn’t a single moment in Long Weekend where I was pulling for their characters.
-Marcia is downright belligerent through most of the film, shouting insults at her husband and complaining about having to spend the weekend in a tent, while Peter, who claims to be an outdoorsman, clearly has no respect for nature (strolling along the beach, he tosses his empty beer bottles into the water, then shoots at them with his rifle).
-The closing scenes are especially disturbing (a sequence in which Marcia drives off on her own is harrowing, to say the least), but even at this late stage of the movie, we’re rooting for nature to win out in the end.
+Playing a couple of jerks, both leads deliver exceptional performances.
+Behets' Marcia is downright belligerent through most of the film, shouting insults at her husband and complaining about having to spend the weekend in a tent, while Hargreaves' Peter, who claims to be an outdoorsman, has no respect for nature.
+Strolling along the beach, he tosses his empty beer bottles into the water, then shoots at them with his rifle.
+There wasn’t a single moment in Long Weekend where I was pulling for these two.

 No comments: